George A. Romero: 1990s

 In 1994, Romero shot a short film, Jacaranda Joe, about people running into a community of Bigfoot.
 Filmed at Valencia College in Florida, it was the first film that Romero shot entirely outside of Pittsburgh.

-In 1998, Romero produced and directed an unaired pilot about Professional wrestling entitled Iron City Asskickers.
-It was eventually released on DVD and vintage VHS in 2021.
+In 1998, Romero produced and directed an unaired pilot about professional wrestling entitled Iron City Asskickers.
+It was released on DVD and VHS in 2021.

 In 1998, he directed a live-action commercial promoting the video game Resident Evil 2 in Los Angeles.
 The 30-second advertisement featured the game's two main characters, Leon S. Kennedy (portrayed by actor Brad Renfro) and Claire Redfield (Adrienne Frantz), fighting a horde of zombies while in Raccoon City's police station.
-The project was obvious territory for Romero; the Resident Evil series has been heavily influenced by the "Dead Series".
+The project was familiar territory for Romero and the Resident Evil series has been heavily influenced by the Dead series.
 The commercial was popular and was shown in the weeks before the game's actual release, although a contract dispute prevented it from being shown outside Japan.
-Capcom was so impressed with Romero's work, it was strongly indicated that Romero would direct the first Resident Evil film.
+Capcom was so impressed with Romero's work that it was strongly indicated that he would direct the first Resident Evil film.
 He declined at first — "I don't wanna make another film with zombies in it, and I couldn't make a movie based on something that ain't mine" — although in later years, he reconsidered and wrote a script for the first movie.
 It was eventually rejected in favor of Paul W. S. Anderson's version.

-In the mid 90's, he wrote a script for a film adaptation of the first original Goosebumps book Welcome to Dead House.
-It also introduce a villain in this version and his name's Foster DeVries.
+In the mid 1990s, he wrote a script for a film adaptation of the first original Goosebumps book Welcome to Dead House.
 It was eventually rejected altogether, although Romero's screenplay is kept archived by The University of Pittsburgh.